DaweMolnar/reactor/README.md

 I am doing this in my freetime so this is free to play with.

-My first (and second) reactor were made in a rush so they are overcomplicated.
+My first (and second) reactors were made in a rush so they are overcomplicated (and overtemplated).
 I want to make simple but generic code which is reusable.

 I hate comments.
 I think dentifier names have to be self descriptive.

+No screenshot this time :)